5 Reasons to Visit Napa Valley this Fall

 - Thanksgiving Dinner – November 23

 The valley has no shortage of delicious restaurants, many of which will be open with special hours and menus on Thanksgiving.
 Whether you want a Michelin-starred dinner or family-style buffet, there is something that will make every family member happy.
-Check back for a listing of dinners in October.

 Photo credit: Bob McClenahan